CSCfi/csc-user-guide/docs/computing/systems-mahti.md

 Mahti has a 8.7 PB Lustre parallel storage system providing space for [home](disk.md#home-directory), [project](disk.md#projappl-directory) and [scratch](disk.md#scratch-directory) storages.

-The Lustre configuration, is not the same between them.
-You can see the Lustre terminology [here]
+The Lustre configuration, is not the same between our supercomputers.
+You can see the Lustre terminology [here](running/lustre.md)

 |  Name       | Mahti  |        |
 |-------------|--------|--------|